-We consider that proposals with an overall duration of typically 36 months and a budget of EURO 5-6 M€ would allow these outcomes to be addressed appropriately.
+We consider that proposals with an overall duration of typically 36 months would allow these outcomes to be addressed appropriately.
 Nonetheless, this does not preclude submission and selection of proposals requesting other durations.

 Proposals should involve the effective contribution of Social Sciences and Humanities (SSH) disciplines and SSH experts, in order to produce meaningful and significant effects enhancing the societal impact of the related research activities.